 If a student is selected for verification by the Department of Education or if the Student Aid Report (SAR) has conflicting information, the Financial Aid Office will verify the information by requesting additional information from the student/parent.
 Recipients of Title IV funds who are selected for verification or whose SAR displays conflicting information should submit the required documents to the Financial Aid Office within sixty (60) days of the date of registration.
 A recipient who fails to provide required documentation within the specified period will be responsible for payment of all charges incurred.
 The Financial Aid Office will contact all recipients with missing documents via mail and e-mail.
-The notification letter will indicate what is required and how to obtain requested information necessary to complete the verification process or resolve conflicting information.

-Once the Financial Aid Office receives the requested documentation, if information on the recipient's application warrants correction, the Financial Aid Office will make the necessary corrections.
-The recipient can also make corrections on-line via the internet at www.fafsa.ed.gov.
+The notification letter will indicate what is required and how to obtain the requested information necessary to complete the verification process or resolve conflicting information on the recipient's application warrants corrections, the Financial Aid Office will make the necessary corrections.
+The recipient can also make corrections online via the internet at www.fafsa.ed.gov.
 Recipients must use their PIN to access records online or mail corrections to Federal Student Aid Programs, Post Office Box 4694, Mt.
 Vernon, IL 62864-0064.
-PLEASE NOTE: If any modifications are made to Student Aid Report (SAR), a new award notification will be mailed to the student.
+PLEASE NOTE: If any modifications are made to the Student Aid Report (SAR), a new award notification will be mailed to the student.